-As part of your application, you must choose between one of the two investment options when applying to the program.
+As part of your application, you must choose between one of the three investment options when applying to the program.

-The first option is a non-refundable contribution (donation) to the Sustainable Growth Fund (SGF).
-The minimum contribution is US$150,000.
+The first option is a non-refundable contribution (donation) to the Sustainable Island State Contribution (SISC).
+In 2024, the minimum contribution is US$250,000.

-If you want to add family members to your application, you need to make an additional contribution as follows:
+If you want to add family members to your application, the total contribution will be as follows:

-A non-refundable contribution option is the most popular since it’s more straightforward and requires less government processing time.
+The non-refundable contribution is the most popular choice because it is the most straightforward option and you can easily add your family members to the program.
+It also requires less government processing time.